Everything you need to know about the Hoi An Old Town Entrance Ticket

 Across our three visits to the town, and over the week we spent in Hoi An most recently, we were never asked to show our ticket to enter the old town.

-However, you will be asked for your ticket if you try to enter any of the 22 major attractions, including the iconic Japanese Bridge (currently closed for renovations), ancient merchant houses
+However, you will be asked for your ticket if you try to enter any of the 22 major attractions, including the iconic Japanese Bridge (currently closed for renovations) and ancient merchant houses.

-Tickets can be purchased from any of the 10+ ticket booths that dot the fringes of the old town (more on that below).
+Tickets can be purchased from any of the 10+ ticket booths that dot the fringes of the old town (see above).

 WHAT ATTRACTIONS DOES THE HOI AN OLD TOWN ENTRANCE TICKET COVER?